open-edge-platform/app-orch-tenant-controller/README.md

 ## Contribute

 We welcome contributions from the community!
 To contribute, please open a pull request to have your changes reviewed and merged into the `main` branch.
-We encourage you to add appropriate unit tests and e2e tests if your contribution introduces a new feature.
-See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.
+We encourage you to add appropriate unit tests and end-to-end tests if your contribution introduces a new feature.
+See [Contributor Guide] for information on how to contribute to the project.

 Additionally, ensure the following commands are successful: